 After you identify the anonymous perpetrator behind the unlawful online conduct, you have several options, including attempting to settle or suing for damages.
 If you choose to sue for damages, then standard litigation matter costs will apply.

 At Minc Law, standard litigation matters require a retainer of $7,500, and, on average, cost $15,000.
 However, pricing may be affected by the countless factors listed above.

 At Minc Law, we know what it takes to identify anonymous internet perpetrators to put an end to abusive and malicious online attacks.

-If you are the target of anonymous internet defamation, online harassment, or other internet-related privacy matters and want to put an end to it today, you can reach out to schedule your initial consultation by calling (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.
+If you are the target of anonymous internet defamation, online harassment, or other internet-related privacy matters and want to put an end to it today, you can reach out to schedule your initial consultation with an intake specialist by calling (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.